 Some survivors attend a support group almost immediately, whilst others may wait for years.
 Some attend for a year or two and then go only occasionally (such as the particularly difficult days) birthdays, anniversaries, holidays, etc. In the beginning, it takes time to feel comfortable.
 However, sharing your sorrows allows you to be able to work through what has happened.
 Many times in our grief, our lifelong friends disappear.
 They may not know what to say or do or may feel uncomfortable.
 In a support group, fellow survivors often begin new friendships based on a common thread of understanding the pain and tragedy that your hearts have felt through the tragic loss of suicide.

-COJ offers “Hope and Healing After A Suicide Loss” support group the 1st Tuesday of each month from 7-9 pm at Indiana Wesleyan University.
+COJ offers “Hope and Healing After A Suicide Loss” support group the 1st Tuesday of each month.
 This group is designed to assist any adult who has had a loved one die by suicide.
 To attend this group, please call us at 513.870.9108.

 If you think someone is suicidal, call 911, or take them to the nearest hospital.